jgwill/olca/README.md

 mirrors the traditional behavior using `graph.stream` with updates written to STDOUT.

+An additional `--stategraph` flag enables an experimental typed-state graph implementation.
+When this flag is provided, `olca` attempts to compile a `StateGraph` from `olca.state_helpers` and falls back to the classic agent if the graph isn't fully defined.

 Example:
 ```bash
 olca --stream updates
 ```
+For a sample typed-state configuration, see `examples/typed_state/olca.yml`.

 ## Integrations and roadmap
 The project is migrating to LangGraph 0.4.x to support streaming via